arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 ls
 ```

-These Arduino App Lab projects are examples found within the Arduino App Lab's **My Apps** space.
+These Arduino App Lab projects are examples from the **My Apps** space.

-Each App directory contains your sketch code, Python scripts, and configuration files in the `app.yml` file.
+Each App directory contains your sketch code, Python scripts, and the `app.yml` configuration file.

-When an App runs, persistent data is saved in the `data/` folder within the App directory, while supporting files like the Python virtual environment are stored in the `.cache/` folder.
+When an App runs, persistent data is saved in the `data/` folder within the App directory, while supporting files, such as the Python virtual environment, are stored in the `.cache/` folder.

 To list all available Apps on your board, use: